Leopardopt/ENES247Kamran/lab4-PriorityEncoders_ROM/README.md

 ![1549963293335](1549963293335.png)

-Google found [this](https://forums.xilinx.com/t5/Synthesis/Pathnames-for-Verilog-readmem-Datafiles-for-synthesis-Warning/td-p/775824) in response to typing in the error message.  *How many solutions to the problem are in the Xilinx user forum post?*
+Google found [this](https://forums.xilinx.com/t5/Synthesis/Pathnames-for-Verilog-readmem-Datafiles-for-synthesis-Warning/td-p/775824) in response to typing in the error message.  *How many solutions to the problem are in the Xilinx user forum post?* There is only one.

 *Describe the solution that works in words:*

+Since it is data that is given to the circuit, the extension of the text sheet must have the following extension of .data which then allows the program to follow the text.
+And by return flow, the text will move the data into the program for it to be used as intended.
+That is when the verliog code will actually work.

 ![1549963883327](1549963883327.png)

 *When is the file read by vivado (RTL analysis, synthesis, implementation or bitstream? )*

+Synthesis is when the file is read by Vivado for the first time.

 *What does this tell you about the file's sustainability (easy to identify, easy to modify, easy to find)?*

+Easy to modify.

 *After following the forum's post, what is the path to where the file actually lives?*

+The path is within the source_1, with .v extension file.

 *After synthesizing, where in a CLB do the contents of the text file go?*

+They go into the data path of the circuit mainly inside the Lut.

 Look at the .txt file.

-*How many bits per row?*
+*How many bits per row?* 3 bits per row

-*How many rows?*
+*How many rows?* 16 rows

-*Why so many rows?*
+*Why so many rows?* It is made this way for the LUT4 to be able to process each output accordingly.
+2^4 hence the LUT4.

-*What do the bits in the text file represent?*
+*What do the bits in the text file represent?*They are the number of binary outputs.

 *A [Mips CPU](https://en.wikipedia.org/wiki/MIPS_architecture#Jump_and_branch) contains a circuit similar to this.
 When does the circuit execute?*

+Then they should execute when the command is given to them to in form of inputs. (?)

+## 5ROMmultiply

+Your goal is to create a circuit that multiplies two bits together.
+Use the ROM.
+Create the text file.
+Create the code.
+Make it as RTL as possible.

+#### Port Diagram

+#### Verilog Code

+#### RTL Schematic Screen shot

+#### Synthesis Schematic Screen shot

+#### Implementation Device screen shot zoomed in on something interesting

+#### Testing